NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cantorian Restoration.md

 * * *

 The energy that flows in your blood can save a life in the direst of times.
-The triggering creature receives the effects of [[Spells/Breath of Life|Breath of Life]], except they recover a number of Hit Points equal to 6d8 plus your Constitution modifier.
+You prevent the creature from dying and restore 6d8 + your Constitution modifier Hit Points to it.
+You can't use Cantorian Restoration if the triggering effect was a death effect or an effect that leaves no remains, such as [[Spells/Disintegrate|Disintegrate]].

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*